Tim-Abwao/eda-report/docs/source/index.rst

 #.
 Get revealing visualisations.
       *Box-plots*, *histograms*, *qq-plots*, *run-plots* and *scatter-plots* for numeric variables; *bar-plots* for categorical variables.
 Created with `matplotlib`_ and `seaborn`_.
 #.
 Generate a report in *.docx* format.
       An overview of the characteristics of the input data; summary statistics & plots for each variable; and pair-wise comparisons for all numerical variables present.
 Produced with `python-docx`_.
-You can afterwards easily edit it to your liking.
+You can afterwards easily edit the report to your liking.

 .. _exploratory data analysis: https://en.wikipedia.org/wiki/Exploratory_data_analysis
 .. _pandas: https://pandas.pydata.org/